werthdavid/homebridge-weather/README.md

 This type publishes a value between 0 and 100 that indicates how far through the day we are where 0% is the sunrise (and everything before) and 100% is sunset (and everything after).
 50% is noon accordingly.

+For using this value as trigger, you have to define a "pollingInterval" as well, otherwise the value only gets updated while having HomeApp in foreground.

 ```json
 "accessories": [
   {